brenton-leighton/ros_docker/README.md

 ## Making changes

-Scripts to run the containers are located in the `bin` folder.
+Scripts to run the containers are located in the `bin` directory.
-The `Dockerfile` and `compose.yaml` files that define the containers are located in project folders, which are organised by ROS distribution.
+The `Dockerfile` and `compose.yaml` files that define the containers are located in project directories, which are organised by ROS distribution.
-There are additional files for building the containers located in the `common` folder.
+There are additional files for building the containers located in the `common` directory.

 ### Scripts

 Edit the scripts to:
-- Change the project name or path
+- Change the project directory
-- Change the path to the home directory on the host (by default they are created in the project folders)
+- Change the path to the home directory on the host (by default they are created in the project directories)
 - Set environment variables that are evaluated at run time
 - Run commands before running the container (like to ensure directories exist on the host)